Continued from part 8, on the gospel as a message of triumph

 Naaman goes in peace with Yahweh (2 Kings 5:19) not because of his faith in a coming savior—for he has learned of no such savior, nor professed any such faith.
 The only thing he has done is give a pledge of allegiance to Yahweh.
-He has placed his loyalty and his confidence in him as the cosmic king (v.
+His faith is not primarily a placing of belief in a promise, but rather a placing of loyalty and confidence in Yahweh himself as the cosmic king (v.
 15).
 That is the demand of the cosmological gospel in the Old Testament—it is the first commandment!—and it is exactly the same demand made in the New Testament.
 What does the thief on the cross say?
 “Remember me when you have finished making atonement?”
 No. “Remember me when you come into your kingdom” (Luke 23:42).
 He is expressing fealty to the man he has recognized as the cosmic king.

 In short, by making the gospel moralistic, we have robbed it of its power over the loyalties of all people everywhere (Acts 17:30), by focusing on what it can do for us—rather than on the response demanded of us as subjects of Jesus, the king of the world.